Yuteng0927/Webpage/content/project/data processing/index.md

 ---
 title: Single-molecule data processing pipeline
-summary: We developed a computational system designed to analyze raw data obtained from imaging techniques used in biological research, such as fluorescence microscopy.
+summary: Our lab developed a homemade computational pipeline designed to analyze raw data obtained from imaging techniques used in biological research, such as fluorescence microscopy.
 tags:
 - biological data
 date: "2018-09-01T00:00:00Z"